-Much like the drive between Sydney and Melbourne the trip out of Sydney to Adelaide commences on the Hume Highway.
+Much like the drive between Sydney and Melbourne, the trip out of Sydney to Adelaide commences with a short stint down the Hume Highway.

-I would suggest you refer to my Hume Highway guide, for more details about this first part of the drive to Adelaide.
-That said the first stop to keep you fresh for the big drive ahead should be Goulburn.
+I would suggest you refer to my Hume Highway guide for more details about this first part of the drive to Adelaide.
+That said, the first stop to keep yourself fresh for the big drive ahead should be Goulburn.

-If you are looking for tips and suggestions for Gundagai, check out my Hume Highway guide.
+If you are looking for tips and suggestions for Gundagai, again it is best to check out my Hume Highway guide.

 As you drive down the Hume Highway, the Sturt Highway (A20) exit is the next major exit after the Snowy Mountains Highway (B72) exit.
-Just look out for the signs for the A20 and Wagga Wagga.
+Just keep an eye out for the signs that direct you towards the A20 and Wagga Wagga.